StockNews.com Lowers B2Gold (NYSEAMERICAN:BTG) to Buy

-StockNews.com lowered shares of B2Gold (NYSEAMERICAN:BTG – Get Rating) (TSE:BTO) from a strong-buy rating to a buy rating in a report released on Wednesday morning.
+StockNews.com cut shares of B2Gold (NYSEAMERICAN:BTG – Get Rating) (TSE:BTO) from a strong-buy rating to a buy rating in a research note issued to investors on Friday morning.

-BTG has been the subject of several other reports.
-TheStreet raised shares of B2Gold from a c+ rating to a b- rating in a research report on Friday, March 31st.
-Scotiabank lifted their target price on shares of B2Gold from C$7.50 to C$8.00 in a research report on Wednesday, April 12th.
-BMO Capital Markets started coverage on shares of B2Gold in a research note on Thursday, April 20th.
+BTG has been the subject of several other research reports.
+TheStreet upgraded shares of B2Gold from a c+ rating to a b- rating in a research note on Friday, March 31st.
+Scotiabank upped their price target on B2Gold from C$7.50 to C$8.00 in a research note on Wednesday, April 12th.
+BMO Capital Markets began coverage on B2Gold in a report on Thursday, April 20th.
 They set an outperform rating on the stock.
-Royal Bank of Canada reissued a sector perform rating and set a $4.25 price objective on shares of B2Gold in a research note on Wednesday, March 8th.
-Finally, National Bank Financial boosted their price objective on shares of B2Gold from C$7.25 to C$7.75 in a report on Friday, May 12th.
-Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-According to MarketBeat.com, the company presently has an average rating of Moderate Buy and an average price target of $6.46.
+Royal Bank of Canada reissued a sector perform rating and issued a $4.25 target price on shares of B2Gold in a report on Wednesday, March 8th.
+Finally, National Bank Financial increased their price objective on B2Gold from C$7.25 to C$7.75 in a research note on Friday, May 12th.
+Two equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock currently has an average rating of Moderate Buy and an average target price of $6.46.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, June 27th.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 27th.
 Stockholders of record on Friday, June 16th will be paid a $0.04 dividend.
-This represents a $0.16 annualized dividend and a dividend yield of 4.19%.
+This represents a $0.16 dividend on an annualized basis and a dividend yield of 4.18%.
 The ex-dividend date of this dividend is Thursday, June 15th.
-B2Gold’s dividend payout ratio is currently 64.00%.
+B2Gold’s dividend payout ratio is presently 64.00%.

-Institutional investors have recently added to or reduced their stakes in the stock.
-JPMorgan Chase & Co. boosted its stake in B2Gold by 4.6% in the 1st quarter.
-JPMorgan Chase & Co. now owns 2,343,623 shares of the basic materials company’s stock worth $10,757,000 after purchasing an additional 103,507 shares in the last quarter.
-Raymond James Financial Services Advisors Inc. raised its holdings in B2Gold by 13.7% in the 1st quarter.
-Raymond James Financial Services Advisors Inc. now owns 199,062 shares of the basic materials company’s stock valued at $914,000 after buying an additional 24,045 shares during the period.
-Bank of New York Mellon Corp increased its stake in B2Gold by 5.5% during the first quarter.
-Bank of New York Mellon Corp now owns 577,840 shares of the basic materials company’s stock worth $2,652,000 after purchasing an additional 30,187 shares during the period.
-HighTower Advisors LLC increased its stake in shares of B2Gold by 30.3% during the first quarter.
-HighTower Advisors LLC now owns 39,711 shares of the basic materials company’s stock worth $181,000 after buying an additional 9,229 shares during the period.
-Finally, Cetera Advisor Networks LLC boosted its holdings in B2Gold by 52.9% in the first quarter.
-Cetera Advisor Networks LLC now owns 26,750 shares of the basic materials company’s stock valued at $123,000 after purchasing an additional 9,250 shares in the last quarter.
-Hedge funds and other institutional investors own 52.20% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in the stock.
+JPMorgan Chase & Co. raised its position in B2Gold by 4.6% during the first quarter.
+JPMorgan Chase & Co. now owns 2,343,623 shares of the basic materials company’s stock valued at $10,757,000 after acquiring an additional 103,507 shares in the last quarter.
+Raymond James Financial Services Advisors Inc. lifted its holdings in shares of B2Gold by 13.7% during the first quarter.
+Raymond James Financial Services Advisors Inc. now owns 199,062 shares of the basic materials company’s stock valued at $914,000 after acquiring an additional 24,045 shares during the period.
+Bank of New York Mellon Corp lifted its holdings in shares of B2Gold by 5.5% during the first quarter.
+Bank of New York Mellon Corp now owns 577,840 shares of the basic materials company’s stock valued at $2,652,000 after acquiring an additional 30,187 shares during the period.
+HighTower Advisors LLC lifted its holdings in shares of B2Gold by 30.3% during the first quarter.
+HighTower Advisors LLC now owns 39,711 shares of the basic materials company’s stock valued at $181,000 after acquiring an additional 9,229 shares during the period.
+Finally, Cetera Advisor Networks LLC raised its holdings in shares of B2Gold by 52.9% in the first quarter.
+Cetera Advisor Networks LLC now owns 26,750 shares of the basic materials company’s stock valued at $123,000 after buying an additional 9,250 shares during the last quarter.
+52.20% of the stock is owned by hedge funds and other institutional investors.

 About B2Gold